elm/projects/roadmap.md

 The major focus of 0.19 will be creating “single-page apps” in Elm.
 The features that fall under that umbrella include:

-  - Server-side rendering
+  - Server-side rendering &mdash; sending HTML with the initial response
-  - Tree shaking (a.k.a. dead code elimination)
+  - Tree shaking &mdash; trimming out unused code (usually called dead code elimination or DCE)
-  - Code splitting
+  - Code splitting &mdash; cutting up code into smaller chunks for better caching
-  - Lazy loading
+  - Lazy loading &mdash; only sending the code chunks needed for a particular page
-  - Routing

 Once it is possible to create “real” single-page apps thanks to these features, we will also have friendly documentation about how to do it.